-We investigated, and found six timeless interior fashion ideas we think might just hold up as the trends change.
+Trends come and go but these six timeless interior fashion ideas might just hold up.

 Take a look around designs in your home.
 Maybe the chevron look you had to have a few years ago has passed its prime.
 Or your millennial pink living room has become an eyesore.
 Perhaps your rose-gold bedroom with all-grey everything else has lost its charm?
 Can we avoid floundering interior design regrets before we make them?
 And stay up-to-date and on trend?
 Let’s scroll together and take in some tips on iconic classic looks and some rising new trends that might just stand the test of time (or at least the next decade), and pair with new looks in the future.

 What’s trendier then keeping up with the trends?

 Nowadays long-term sustainable looks are in and fast fashion is out.
 Looking for quality, unique products with a long shelf-life might not be everyone’s first thought when they decide to re-do a room.
 But it’s a winning concept to save money long term and build lasting styles.
 Think about this tip when considering design choices such as solid hardwood furniture versus composite wood materials, solid granite or marble countertops versus laminate, a few antiques versus a cheap knock off, or even energy efficient window treatments.
 Make the right choice and spend money on visually flexible interior pieces versus spending money on big-ticket trendy items.

 If you are willing to churn out some minor TLC for such pieces over the years, they will become quality investments and aid in building home décor updates in the future.
 Think about it.